 In cases when the achievement of programme results requires implementation of targeted or strategic actions, JMC may decide to implement strategic projects or to launch targeted/strategic calls.
 An operation that is critical to achieve the expected results of the programme is considered as strategic operation.
-For targeted/strategic calls for proposals, the methodological framework for selection of strategic operations will include the following sets of criteria:
+For targeted/strategic calls for proposals, the methodological framework for selection of operations will include all he above mentioned criteria and additionally: